SBI gets nod to invest Rs 7,250 crore in Yes Bank

 "The executive committee of central board (ECCB) at its meeting held on March 11 accorded approval for purchase of 725 crore shares in Yes Bank at a price of Rs 10 per share subject to all regulatory approvals," SBI said in a regulatory filing.

-The bank's shareholding in Yes Bank will remain within 49 per cent of the paid up capital of the private sector lender.
+The bank's shareholding in Yes Bank will remain within 49 per cent of the paid-up capital of the private sector lender.

 Last week, the Reserve Bank of India had announced a draft scheme of reconstruction for cash-starved Yes Bank.